 Library Copies of Dissertation

-Once the public examination is passed, the student provides the Librarian with three copies of the dissertation, signed by all members of the Advisory Committee, and six copies of the abstract along with the Survey of Earned Doctorates form, the University Microfilm (UMI) form, and such other documents as may be requested.
-The Librarian notifies the Dean of Graduate Academics when the dissertation and all other required documents are received in satisfactory form.
+Once the public examination is passed, the student provides the librarian with three copies of the dissertation, signed by all members of the advisory committee present at the defense, and six copies of the abstract along with the Survey of Earned Doctorates form, the University Microfilm (UMI) form, and such other documents as may be requested.
+The librarian notifies the Dean of Graduate Academics when the dissertation and all other required documents are received in satisfactory form.

 Notification to the Office of the Registrar